 Nov – Dec 2023 (Indian Standard Time)

 For the Delhi edition of the fellowship, the in-person workshop sessions will be run at the YLAC office in Lajpat Nagar.
-For the Mumbai edition, the sessions will be held at VMSB in Tardeo.
-For the online edition, all sessions will be run online via Zoom.
+For the online editions, all sessions will be run online via Zoom.

 Pillars of the Fellowship